leggetter/web-components-now/slides.md

 ---

-class: inverse, section-start, middle, center
+class: top

-# The Solution: Custom Elements
+# The Solution:
+## &lt;Custom Elements /&gt;
 --

-### More than just markup
+* More than just markup
-### IMHO the most important part of Web Components
+* IMHO the most important part of Web Components

 ???